olvaffe/olv-notes/linux/net/bluetooth.md

   - because the dongle is in the computer's database, connection is established

-## `bluetoothd`

-- `/var/lib/bluetooth/nn:nn:nn:nn:nn:nn` contains info about a local controller
-  - each device in the database is a subdirectory
-    - with info about the device and whether it has been paired or not
-- It has well-known name `org.bluez` on system bus
-- For each HCI, an object on path `/org/bluez/<pid>/hciX` is created
-- If an agent (`bluetooth-applet`) for an HCI is running, it will be `/org/bluez/agent/hciX`

 ## `bluetoothctl`

 - a CLI tool to talk to `bluetoothd`